The Onslow family at war

 Lady Onslow proudly wore her uniform in public but described the lack of respect often experienced by women in uniform.
 Uniforms were associated with servants and the suffragette movement.
 She wrote of being pushed aside in taxi ranks in favour of male officers and of being ignored and unrecognised by friends of her mother’s in London.

 After the war, Lady Onslow remained active in the Order of St. John and the British Red Cross.
-To commemorate her role she was presented with a silver salt, an Elizabethan-style standing salt cellar which you can see in the Speakers’ Parlour.
+To commemorate her role she was presented with a silver salt, an Elizabethan-style standing salt cellar which we still look after.

 After attending Eton and Oxford, Richard entered the Diplomatic Service in 1901, enjoying a successful career in Morocco, Spain, Germany and Russia.
 He returned to England to marry Violet and inherited the Earldom in 1911.